-Increase Vulnerabili y: Strongly affected by specific disturbance regime, and climate change is likely to change the frequency, severity, or extent of that disturbance regime in a way that reduces the species' distribution, abundance, or habitat quality.
-For example, many sagebrushassociated species in regions predicted to experience increased fire frequency/intensity would be scored here due to the anticipated deleterious effects of increased fire on their habitat.
-Somewhat Increase Vulnerability: Moderately affected by specific disturbance regime, and climate change is likely to change the frequency, severity, or extent of that disturbance regime in a way that reduces the species' distribution, abundance, or habitat quality, OR strongly affected by specific disturbance regime, and climate change is likely to change that regime in a way that causes minor disruption to the species' distribution, abundance, or habitat quality.
-For example, plants in a riverscour community that are strongly tied to natural erosion and deposition flood cycles, which may shift position within the channel rather than disappear as a result of climate change.
-Neutral: Little or no response to a specific disturbance regime, or climate change is unlikely to change the frequency, severity, or extent of that disturbance regime in a way that affects the range or abundance of the species.
+Increase Vulnerability: Strongly affected by specific disturbance regime, and climate change is likely to change the frequency, severity, or extent of that disturbance regime in a way that reduces the species' distribution, abundance, or habitat quality.
+For example, many sagebrush- associated species in regions predicted to experience increased fire frequency/intensity would be scored here due to the anticipated deleterious effects of increased fire on their habitat. Ī Somewhat Increase Moderately affected by specific disturbance regime, and climate Vulnerability: change is likely to change the frequency, severity, or extent of that disturbance regime in a way that reduces the species' distribution, abundance, or habitat quality, OR strongly affected by specific disturbance regime, and climate change is likely to change that regime in a way that causes minor disruption to the species' distribution, abundance, or habitat quality.
+For example, plants in a riverscour community that are strongly tied to natural erosion and deposition flood cycles, which may shift position within the channel rather than disappear as a result of climate change. s Neutral: Little or no response to a specific disturbance regime, OR climate change is unlikely to change the frequency, severity, or extent of that disturbance regime in a way that affects the range or abundance of the species, OR climate change is likely to change the characteristics of the disturbance regime in a way that increases the species' distribution.

-d) Dependence on ice, ice-edge, or snow cover habitats
+d) Dependence on ice, ice-edge, permafrost, or snow cover habitats

-NOTES: This factor pertains to a species' dependence on habitats associated with ice (e.g., sea ice, glaciers) or snow (e.g., long-lasting snow beds, avalanche chutes) throughout the year or seasonally during an essential period of the life cycle.
+NOTES: This factor pertains to a species' dependence on habitats associated with ice (e.g., sea ice, glaciers), permafrost, or snow (e.g., long-lasting snow beds, avalanche chutes) throughout the year or seasonally during an essential period of the life cycle.
+For aquatic species, the importance of snowpack for maintaining downstream water temperatures should be considered here.
 "Range" refers to the range within the assessment area.

-Greatly Increase Highly dependent (>80% of subpopulations or range) on ice- or Vulnerability: or snow during at least one stage of the life cycle.
+Greatly Increase Highly dependent (>80% of subpopulations or range) on ice-, Vulnerability: permafrost-, or snow-associated habitats; or found almost exclusively on or near ice or snow during at least one stage of the life cycle.
 For example, polar bear (Ursus maritimus) is strongly dependent on sea ice throughout its range.
-Increase Vulnerability: or snow-associated habitats; or often found most abundantly on or near ice or snow but also regularly occurs away from such areas.
-For example, Kittlitz's murrelet ( Brachyramphus brevirostris ) feeding habitat is moderately to strongly associated with tidewater glaciers.
-Somewhat Increase Somewhat (10-49% of subpopulations or range) dependent on ice- Vulnerability: or snow-associated habitats, or may respond positively to snow or ice but is not dependent on it.
+Increase Vulnerability: Moderately dependent (50-80% of subpopulations or range) on ice-, permafrost-, or snow-associated habitats; or often found most abundantly on or near ice or snow but also regularly occurs away from such areas.
+For example, Kittlitz's murrelet (Brachyramphus brevirostris) feeding habitat is moderately to strongly associated with 0 tidewater glaciers.
+Somewhat Increase Somewhat (10-49% of subpopulations or range) dependent on ice-, Vulnerability: permafrost-, or snow-associated habitats, or may respond positively to snow or ice but is not dependent on it.
 For example, certain alpine plants are often associated with long-lasting snowbeds but also commonly occur away from such areas; certain small mammals experience increased survival and may develop relatively large populations under winter snow cover but do not depend on snow cover.
-Neutral: Little dependence on ice- or snow-associated habitats (may be highly dependent in up to 10% of the range).
+Species that benefit from a minimum thickness of ice or snowpack for winter insulation should also be scored here.
+Neutral: Little dependence on ice-, permafrost-, or snow-associated habitats (may be highly dependent in up to 10% of the range).

-C3) Restriction to Uncommon Geological Features or Derivatives
+C3) Restriction to Uncommon Landscape/Geological Features or Derivatives